apache/directory-fortress-realm/REALM-HOST-SETUP.md

 	/>
  ```

- Where [directory-fortress-realm] is base folder of the fortress realm source package.
+ Where [directory-fortress-realm] is base folder of this package.

 4. restart tomcat